cdt - Man Page

 Hash Functions

-unsigned int dtstrhash(unsigned int h, char* str, int n)
+unsigned int dtstrhash(void *str, int n)

 computes a new hash value from string str